 We can classify academic LORs into Faculty/Teacher LOR, internship LOR, Project/Research Guide LOR, and School Counsellor LOR.
 You can collect an LoR from your internship supervisor/guide provided if he/she knows you for a period of at least six months.
 Moreover, you can seek the LoR from your academic supervisor who has guided you while conducting an academic project.
 The LoR from your academic/school counselor is given prudent consideration and value by the admissions committee.
 While a teacher’s LoR focuses on the student’s academic capabilities and learning potential, an academic counselor can emphasize the student’s personal growth and role within the educational community.
 He/she can talk about the strength of character and other skills as well.

-A professional letter of recommendation should discuss your performance at the workplace and demonstrate the skills, experience, and abilities that you have displayed which best qualify you for the position.
-Reference to your personality, professional achievement, punctuality, teamwork, experience, skills and work ethic are the major points of discussion in a professional LOR.
-For this letter, you can approach your current or former employer, supervisor or someone else who has first-hand knowledge about you in a professional setup.
+A professional letter of recommendation should discuss your performance at the workplace and demonstrate the skills, experience, and abilities that you have displayed that best qualify you for the position.
+Reference to your personality, professional achievement, punctuality, teamwork, experience, skills, and work ethic are the major points of discussion in a professional LOR.
+For this letter, you can approach your current or former employer, supervisor, or someone else who has first-hand knowledge about you in a professional setup.